nyela20/SmartIJ/README.md

-# SmartIJ for Linux
+# SmartIJ for Linux/Windows (Download the .jar)

-- SmartIJ is an application (tools) which convert a board from a .pdf to a spreadsheet in .xlxs .xls .dot format
+- SmartIJ is an tools which convert a board from a .pdf to a spreadsheet in .xlxs .xls .dot format.

-- This application is made for Autocad user, I know they need to convert a .pdf file to a .xlsx file when they work
+- This application is made for Autocad user, I know they need to convert a .pdf file to a .xlsx file when they work.

 Tutorial :
-  - Read the spectification for the tutorial, find the specification.pdf in the project root
+  - Read the spectification for the tutorial.